uvicpraxis/uvicpraxis.github.io/metadata.md

 * Text-based
 * Top-down

-## Visual Presentation
+## Art, Design, and Feedback
-This is a dropdown field with a controlled vocabulary developed by MobyGames that we are adopting for our purposes.
+This is a drop-down field with a controlled vocabulary developed by MobyGames that we are adopting.
 This data pertains to the clip and not the entire game.
 Multiple options may be selected, and they should be listed in alphabetical order.
 The options are:
 * 2D scrolling
+* 8-bit
+* Adaptive lighting
+* Adaptive music
+* Anime
+* Barks
+* Black and white
+* Chiptune
 * Cinematic camera
+* Dialogue
-* Fixed
+* Fixed camera / view
+* Foley sound
 * Free camera
+* Haptics
 * Isometric

-## Pacing
-This is a dropdown field with a controlled vocabulary developed by MobyGames that we are adopting for our purposes.
-This data pertains to the entire game and not just the clip.
-Multiple options may be selected, and they should be listed in alphabetical order.
-The options are:
+* Licensed music
+* Manga
+* Original soundtrack
+* Pixel art
+* Saturated colours
+* Scale / zooming
+* Soundscape
+* Sound effect
+* Sprites
+* Textures
-* Meditative
+* Typography
-* Persistent
+* Visual effect
-* Real-time
+* Voice acting
-* Turn-based
+* Voice-over

 ## Interface(s)
-This is a dropdown field with a controlled vocabulary developed by MobyGames that we are adopting with some modifications for our purposes.
+This is a drop-down field with a controlled vocabulary developed by MobyGames that we are adapting (with additions) for our purposes.
 This data pertains to the clip and not the entire game.
 Multiple options may be selected, and they should be listed in alphabetical order.
 The options are:
+* Character customization
-* Direct control
+* Direct
+* Gauge
+* Heads-up display
-* Menu structures
+* Menu
 * Motion control
 * Multiple characters / units
 * Point and select
+* Preview
 * Text parser
 * Voice control
+* Webcam

+## Experience(s)
+This is a drop-down field with a controlled vocabulary developed by the Praxis Studio.
+This data pertains to the clip and not the entire game.
+Multiple options may be selected, and they should be listed in alphabetical order.
+The options are:

+* Cannot die
+* Challenging
+* Chaotic
+* Choices matter
+* Confusing
+* Content warning
+* Cozy
+* Dev is smarter than me
+* Focus
+* Friendly
+* Gaming in private
+* Gaming in public
+* Health warning
+* Hostile
+* Intimate
+* Joyful
+* Jumpscare
+* Listening
+* Ludonarrative dissonance
+* Ludonarrative resonance
+* Mindless
+* Monsters everywhere
+* Mundane
+* Physical exercise
+* Player-centric
+* Player-agnostic
+* Player-antagonistic
+* Power fantasy
+* Reading
+* Repetitive
+* Shared fantasy
+* Stressful
+* Surprise
+* Thinky
+* Tilt
+* Training
+* Violent
+* Watching

+## Accessibility and Difficulty
+This is a drop-down field with a controlled vocabulary developed by the Praxis Studio and based partly on Game Accessibility Guidelines.
+This data pertains to the clip and not the entire game.
+Multiple options may be selected, and they should be listed in alphabetical order.
+The options are:

+* Alternate inputs
+* Assist mode
+* Clear language
+* Default settings
+* Easy / beginner / novice
+* Flickering images / patterns
+* Haptics
+* Hard / expert / difficult
+* High contrast
+* Interactive tutorial
+* Normal / medium / standard
+* Remapping controls
+* Sensitivity of controls
+* Speed
+* Story mode
+* Subtitles
+* Text formatting / font size
+* Unlockable content

+## Technical
+This is a drop-down field with a controlled vocabulary developed by the Praxis Studio.
+This data pertains to the clip and not the entire game.
+Multiple options may be selected, and they should be listed in alphabetical order.
+The options are:

+* Augmented reality
+* Bug
+* Custom engine
+* Fidelity / photorealism
+* Glitch
+* Mod
+* Physics
+* Remake
+* Remaster
+* Virtual reality

 ## Developer(s)
 This is a text input field without a controlled vocabulary.
 It is intended for the name of the game's developer(s). "inkle Ltd." is an example of data intended for this field.

 ## Publisher(s)
 This is a text input field without a controlled vocabulary.
 It is intended for the name of the game's publisher(s).
-"Profile Books + inkle Ltd." is an example of data intended for this field.
+"Profile Books and inkle Ltd." is an example of data intended for this field.

 ## Publisher Class
-This metadata vocabulary was developed by the Praxis Studio.
+This is a drop-down field with a controlled vocabulary developed by the Praxis Studio.
 One option should be selected unless the developer is indie and self-publishes their games.
 The options are:
 * AAA
 * AA
 * Indie